chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 - We will use Linux's scheduler (cron) to keep everything up to date over time.

 TODO: video of picture of success
+- use anywhere in the world (cloud, hybrid, on-premise)
+- use almost any llm in the world
+- keep your data safe (local if needed and protected by your intranet)

 Here are the details discussed in the above video.